 Dawn on the third day: a hillside with a great open cave — the empty tomb — its huge round stone rolled clear, brilliant light pouring out of the mouth across a gold-and-rose sky.

-The dark could not keep Him.
+The dark could not hold Him.

-On the third morning,
+On the third morning

-the Light rose.
+the Light stood up.

 "He is not here: for he is risen." — Matthew 28:6